forcedotcom/mobile-ui-elements/README.md

 	<force-ui-list sobject="Account" querytype="mru"></force-ui-list>
 	```

 3. __force-ui-detail__: force-ui-detail element enables the rendering of full view of a salesforce record.
-It extends the `force-sobject-layout` to fetch the page layout for the record.
+This element uses the `force-sobject-layout` element to fetch the page layout for the record.
 This element also embeds a `force-sobject` element to allow all the CRUD operations on an SObject.
-This element should always be a child of `force-ui-app` element.
+This element should always be a child of `force-ui-app` element to inherit the default styles.

 	Supported attributes include:
 	- All attributes of `force-sobject-layout` element.